chaincraft-labs/bridge/hardhat/NOTES.md

 # TODOs:

-Things to implement and ideas to dig.
+> A collection of ideas, potential improvements, and items that need correction or further exploration.
+This list serves as a brainstorming space to foster creativity and innovation within the team.
-Prefixed by '!' are important.
+> Prefixed by '❗' are important or to prioritize.

 ## Project:

 - CI/CD: Add github actions: tests + slither before main branch
+- ❗Task to setup config easily: chosen networks, add tokens
+- ❗Improve error handling across the project (scripts..)

 ## Naming:

 - Rethink naming of contracts & functions / explicit but with coherence
 - Rethink events & errors naming
 - Better naming of variables like owner in factory: ? minter ?
-- Rename native 'token' -> 'coin', 'currency' ? & description of origin deployment chain of tokens
+- Rename native 'token' -> 'coin', 'currency' ? & description of origin deployment chain of tokens (configHelper.js ...)
+  -❗Replace 'allfeat' by 'harmonie' for the testnet

 ## Events / errors:

 - Complete events & errors in all contracts
 - No unnecessary duplicate events when calling other contracts
-- !!
-Errors: bubble up to the top level (cancel management)
+- ❗ Errors: bubble up to the top level (cancel management)

 ## Storage: